Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 For example, you can add bugs from the product backlog page.

-Change the color for a WIT or workflow state
+Change the WIT color or workflow state color

-In the web portal, work items appear in query results and on the backlog and board pages of the Agile planning tools.
-To change the color associated with an existing WIT or add the color to use for a new WIT, edit the process configuration.
-To change the color for a workflow state, you also edit the process configuration.
+In the web portal, work items appear in query results and on the backlog and board pages of the Agile tools.
+To change the color associated with an existing WIT or add the color to use for a new WIT, edit the process configuration

 This topic addressed how to add and customize WITs and process configuration for Hosted XML and On-premises XML process models.
 For information on adding and customizing fields for Hosted XML and On-premises XML process models, see Add or modify a work item type.
 For the Inheritance process model , see Customize a process.